-A while back, I wrote about how there’s almost no way to escape DirecTV’s enormous cancellation fees, and it’s really not clear in the fine print that every time one of their crap DVRs breaks down and they replace it, your contract automatically renews for another 1-2 years.
-Surprise!
+A while back, I wrote about the impossibility of escaping DirecTV cancellation fees, and they really do not state in the fine print that every time one of their crap DVRs breaks down and they replace it, your contract automatically renews for another 1-2 years.
+Surprise – you’ll never be out from under that contract.

 Don’t waste your time with their customer service department (800-531-5000).
 Forget billing dispute (the Colorado address you have to write to).
 Call or write their corporate headquarters in El Segundo, CA, and it’s like you’re dealing with a whole different company.